pengjiz/pengjiz.com/content/en/writing-chip8-emulator.md

   writeBChan chan Redraw
 ```

-It basically emits an `Execute` event to ask the CPU to execute one instruction
+It basically emits an `Execute` event to ask the CPU to execute instructions at
-at 1 kHz and a `Redraw` event to refresh the screen at 30 Hz.
+1 kHz and a `Redraw` event to refresh the screen at 30 Hz.
 To avoid dropping
-frames under a low refresh rate, I added a dirty flag to the frame buffer as
+frames at a low refresh rate, I added a dirty flag to the frame buffer as well:
-well:

 ```haskell
 -- | Model for a frame buffer.